 MED: Talent adds PBS to the exosome capture antibodies, closes the tube, and vortexes it.
 TEXT: Vortex at maximum vibration speed

 MED: Talent uses a repeater pipette to add 1 µL of capture antibodies to each well in a column on the slide.

+MED: Talent transfers the slide to a humidifying box to ensure wells do not dry up during incubation.

 Incubate the slide at 37 degrees Celsius for 1 hour to immobilize the capture antibodies.
 [1] Then, aspirate (asp-ih-rate /ˈæsp ɪˌreɪt/) the remaining solution to remove unbound antibodies.
 [2] Wash the wells by adding and aspirating (asp-ih-rate-ing /ˈæsp ɪˌreɪt ɪŋ/) 1 microliter of PBS three times.
 [3]